bobbin-rs/bobbin-cli/README.md

 OpenOCD Serial   hla_serial 0670FF484957847167071621
 ```

-Note that for this device, bobbin-cli has identified the virtual serial port and also knows the proper
-OpenOCD --command parameter to force use of this specific device.
+If you have more than one connected device, you can select a specific device by using the -d command line

-bobbin-cli will also look for a device filter directive in a YAML configuration file at ./bobbin/config
+parameter. bobbin-cli will also look for a device filter directive in a YAML configuration file at ./bobbin/config

 ```
 $ cat .bobbin/config